OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadPropertiesFromExcel/ReadPropertiesFromExcel.md

 The `ReadPropertiesFromExcel` command reads cells from a Microsoft Excel worksheet and sets processor properties.
 This is useful when Excel is used to configure an analysis.
-The properties can be used directly by TSTool for commands that support `${Property}` notation or can be used to expand a template command file.
+The properties can be used directly by StateDMI for commands that support `${Property}` notation or can be used to expand a template command file.
 Property object types are determined from Excel cell type/format unless the type is specified with command parameters.
 If issues arise, check the Excel cell type and format.

-TSTool uses the [Apache POI software](http://poi.apache.org) to read/write the Excel file and consequently functionality is constrained by the features of that software package.
+StateDMI uses the [Apache POI software](http://poi.apache.org) to read/write the Excel file and consequently functionality is constrained by the features of that software package.
-Check the TSTool ***Help / About*** menu for information on the POI version.
+Check the StateDMI ***Help / About*** menu for information on the POI version.

 ## Command Editor ##